hammedakinwale/Devops-projects/23-automating-aws-infrastructure-in-code-using-terrafform-part-4/README.md

 **Step 1.
 Creating Bastion, Nginx, Tooling and Wordpress AMIs**

-We write packer code which helps us create AMIs for each of the following mentioned servers.
+We will write packer code which helps us create AMIs for each of the following mentioned servers.
 A sample of the code can be found here: [packer code setup](https://gitlab.com/devops-projects2853448/packer-iac-ami)

 For each of the following `.pkr.hcl` files, we run the following commands